Eggs, milk, and roller skating.

 The interest grew into something more like an obsession, with Bert and Laurene becoming competitive roller figure skaters (like ice figure skating but on wheels).
 Laurene, especially, developed into a superstar and repeat gold medalist at the U.S. National Championships.

-It bothered Tony that Bert and Laurene had to travel to Detroit in order to practice on a competition-sized skating floor, so with Bert by his side, Tony built a rink on the lot beside his grocery.
+It bothered Tony that Bert and Laurene had to travel to Detroit in order to practice on a competition-sized skating floor, so with Bert by his side, Tony built a rink on the lot beside his grocery store.
 A rink with a premium, full-sized, Maple rotunda floor.

 Over the decades, the Anselmis and Pattons built a skating club that produced generations of national champions—a tradition that continues to this day—and a business that became a family favorite in the Waterford area.
-With people who skated at the Rolladium as kids returning years later with their own children.
+Frequently, people who have grown up skating at Rolladium return years later with their own children.

 We’re still family-oriented and family owned and operated.
 In 2007, Kurt Anselmi took ownership of his father’s business and continued his legacy.
-An exceptional skater and businessman and attorney, Kurt combined his skills to benefit the sport of roller-skating.
-Today, Kurt’s son—Tony Anselmi—is at the helm as general manager, marking our fourth generation of family leadership.
+An exceptional skater, businessman, and attorney, Kurt combined his skills to benefit the sport of roller skating.

-Update: We are greatly saddened to share this news: On January 19, 2017, Kurt Anselmi passed away.
+On January 19, 2017, Kurt Anselmi passed away.
 His achievements were many and his legacy lives on.
-Please see Kurt’s memorial.
-And know that our family welcomes you and your family in Kurt’s honor.
+Please see Kurt’s memorial, and know that our family welcomes you and your family in Kurt’s honor.

 [Best_Wordpress_Gallery id=”3″ gal_title=”Historical”]